aisu-programming/NTNU-Course-Selenium-Bot/README.md

 It's better for you to keep the browser on the top of your desk.

 Otherwise, it went wrong sometimes and I'm not sure about the reason.
+Maybe it's an issue about rendering.